allisonletts/faker_highered/Readme.md

-# Snowfakery Extras
+# Faker Higher Ed

+## About

 This is a collection of sample code and directions for creating plugins and providers for Snowfakery.
+We're trying to create fake data to make a whole university setup.
+[EDA Data Dictionary](https://powerofus.force.com/s/article/EDA-Data-Dictionary) - please try to keep fields in use to standard Salesforce or EDA fields.

 ## Things you'll need